Celebrating the collective art of

 King George I, II, III, and IV (Ben Willbond, Mathew Baynton, Simon Farnaby, and Jim Howick) perform as a boyband in "Horrible Histories."

 The Yonderlander project has brought with it the HH ethic of being cool with women and Martha Howe-Douglas is a full partner in the ensemble.
 The fact that her characters Debbie Maddox in “Yonderland” and Anne Hathaway in “Bill” happen to be the most reasonable people in their respective stories may or may not be a way of addressing the fact that they’re basically the straight women in pieces full of funny men, and giving these characters more dramatic weight corrects for any imbalance.
 But then unlike the Yonderlander men—and other funny women featured in Yonderlander productions like Sarah Hadland and Alice Lowe in HH and Clare Thomson in “Yonderland”—Howe-Douglas strikes me as an actor who plays comedy well rather than a full-on comedian.
 She can project a warmth and sincerity that’s difficult to convey if you’re carrying the sort of aggression necessary to make people laugh at all costs, and I think her participation adds a certain dramatic balance to the Yonderlander ensemble.
-Not to mention that she is arguably the most conventionally good-looking of the Yonderlanders.

 The men of Yonderland